 This course supports students' development of individual (or paired) research-creation projects.
-Research-creation provides an academic framework for undergraduates interested in producing critically informed work in a media-based format.
+Research-creation provides an academic framework for undergraduates interested in producing critically informed work in a variety of media or art forms.
 In COMS 581, students will work either individually or in pairs to produce a media project that is strongly informed by or engages with communication, media and/or film theory.
 Students' final projects will be presented to the class and invited guests at an end of semester showcase.